Yolo County Courthouse

 • Abundant, carefully regulated natural light provides much of daytime lighting

-• All building systems are controlled by a centralized building automation system that includes optimal start and stop routines
+• A centralized building automation system controls all building systems, which include optimal start and stop routines

 • Water-saving strategies include a native low-water use landscape, areas for stormwater filtering, and low-flow restroom fixtures.